Looking for the best hiking in Starved Rock? This guide has got you covered!

 Difficulty: Moderate

-The Eagle Cliff Overlook to Lonetree and La Salle Canyon to French Canyon Loop offer a more strenuous trekking experience, making it an excellent choice for those seeking a solid workout amidst nature’s splendor.
+The Eagle Cliff Overlook to Lonetree and La Salle Canyon to French Canyon Loop offers a solid hiking workout.

 This trail is known for its numerous stairs, so hikers should brace themselves for an invigorating challenge right from the start.